saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 See the next module for more about running tests with the command `saucectl run`

 <!-- ------------------------ -->
-## 1.05 Run Your Cypress Test on Sauce
+## 1.05 Run Different Tests on Sauce
 Duration: 0:03:00

-Running a Cypress test on sauce is easy.
+Running a Cypress test on sauce is easy, however there are many different options for how you can run tests.
 If you follow the configuration steps using `saucectl init` in the last module, all you need to do is run the command:

 ```
 saucectl run